 Thus, innovation at CONDORCHEM is sustained along the lines described below:

-The Integrated Management Policy of CONDORCHEM ENVITECH, SL pursues the strategic objectives of a continuous increase in the competitiveness of the company, the maximum satisfaction of customer needs, protection of the environment, including the prevention of pollution that could be produced by our business, the prevention of damage and illness to our employees and collaborators, the promotion of the culture of innovation and continuous compliance with applicable legal and regulatory requirements and those voluntarily subscribed to.
+The Integrated Management Policy of CONDORCHEM ENVITECH, SL pursues the strategic objectives of a continuous increase in the competitiveness of the company, the maximum satisfaction of customer needs, protection of the environment, including the prevention of pollution that could be produced by our business, the prevention of damage and illness to our employees and collaborators, the promotion of the culture of innovationm, to be a socially responsible company as well as continuous compliance with applicable legal and regulatory requirements and those voluntarily subscribed to.

 To this end, the following guidelines are established: